Danish Ceramics

 The factory on Copenhagen’s Store Kongensgade (1724-1771) was the first in Scandinavia built to manufacture blue-and-white faience.
 Under the leadership of German-born Johann Ernst Pfau (1727-1749), the factory produced faience in the late-Baroque style, whose form and decoration were related to contemporary French and German products.
 Later the Rococo style made its breakthrough at the factory.

-The Store Kongensgade Factory was soon unable to withstand competition from a number of new enterprises that were founded in Kastrup, near Copenhagen; in Schleswig, Eckernförde, and Stockelsdorf, in modern-day Germany; and in Herrebøe, in Norway.
+The Store Kongensgade Factory (1722-late 1770’s) was soon unable to withstand competition from a number of new enterprises that were founded, among others, in Kastrup, near Copenhagen and in Schleswig, Eckernförde, and Stockelsdorf, in modern-day Germany.
 These factories were also able to produce polychrome faience.

 Explore category